COMPENDIAL UPDATES

 3/12/2026

-USP PF [52(1)] monograph Ketoconazole Cream N Microbial Enumeration Tests 〈61〉:The total aerobic bacterial count does not exceed 102 CFU/g, and the total combined molds and yeasts count does not exceed 101 CFU/g.
+USP PF [52(1)] mono Ketoconazole Cream N Microbial Enumeration Tests 〈61〉:The total aerobic bacterial count does not exceed 102 CFU/g, and the total combined molds and yeasts count does not exceed 101 CFU/g.

 Tests for Specified Microorganisms 〈62〉:It meets the requirements of the tests for absence of Escherichia coli, Salmonella, Staphylococcus aureus, and Pseudomonas aeruginosa.